 Besieged by a roaring highway that somewhat spoils the atmosphere, the home of the satirist and painter William Hogarth (1697–1764) is still worth a visit by fans of his amusing, moralistic engravings (such as "The Rake's Progress" and "Marriage à la Mode").
-Sadly the house has had an unlucky few years; closed by a fire in 2008, restoration work was then halted by a second fire the following year.
-However, now fully reopened, the house contains exhibition spaces devoted to Hogarth and his work.
+Recently the house has had an unlucky few years; closed by a fire in 2008, restoration work was then halted by a second fire the following year.
+However, the house is now fully restored, with new exhibition spaces devoted to Hogarth and his work.
 Look out for the 300-year-old mulberry tree in the garden—the remnant of a failed attempt to get silkworms to breed in England.
 Hogarth's tomb can be found in the cemetery of St. Nicholas's church on nearby Chiswick Mall.